russhughes/st7789py_mpy/README.md

 Examples
 --------

-See the examples directory for example programs that run on the LILYGO® TTGO T-Display.
+See the examples directory for example programs that run on the LILYGO® TTGO T-Display and a generic 320x240 display connected to an ESP32.

 Fonts
 -----